Stu1958/Bitaxe-ESP32CYD-Monitor/README.md

 Standard Avalon firmware often prioritizes "quiet" operation, allowing internal temperatures to climb as high as **85°C – 95°C**.
 For 5nm silicon chips, constant high heat is the primary cause of hardware failure and hashrate degradation.

 * **Absolute Peak Monitoring (Tmax):** Monitors the **hottest single chip** in the array.
 Automatic fan control directly regulates Tmax based on your target temperature.
+* Target temperature will be maintained regardless of ambient temperature!
 * **The "Longevity" Target:** Dropping operating temps by **10°C** can significantly extend the lifespan of your hardware.
 * **Persistent Best Share:** Track your **Best Share** across miner reboots.
 * **Dashboard:** Real-time Hashrate (with meter), Work Mode, Best Share (Session/All-time), Target Tmax, and Power in Watts.